VediRago/Fragments/04_Prose/10_Unity/Prose_Unity.md

 “Does this mean...”

-Staring at a bright sky (all)
+Staring at a bright sky

-A reflection in window (kael)
+A reflection in window

-A crown of flowers(lucreta)
+A crown of flowers

-A bloody hand(erit)
+A bloody hand

-A ripple in.. (sera)
+A ripple in..

-A light(ophthalmoscope near the eyes of hospital girls)
+A light

 Hands

-Cars(the word hospital girl will say after when watching at the window followed by… to show kael remains)
+Cars

-People (Hospital girl says with … to show kael still somewhere)
+People

-Light( ophthalmoscope near the eyes of hospital girls)
+Light

-Black(Kaels eyes)
+Black

-White(Doctots garb)
+White

 “Grey..